mamedev/mame/docs/source/initialsetup/mameintro.rst

 covered arcade machines, while MESS covered everything else.
 They are now merged into the one MAME.

-MAME is mostly programmed in C with some core components in C++.
-MAME can currently emulate over 32000 individual systems from the last 5 decades.
+MAME is programmed in C++ and can currently emulate over 32000 individual systems from the last 5 decades.

 Purpose of MAME